-The most common offenders (I hate to give away this secret) are trucking companies and cab companies.
+The most common offenders are trucking companies and cab companies.
 If you hire a trucker to drive your truck for your trucking company, and if you tell him where to go, when to go, pay for the gas, and pay him regularly, he is your employee, no matter how well worded your Independent Contractor Agreement is.